 You would be able to cover a larger area of ground on the slacker tides.

 How Many Sizes Are There For The Pirate Teaser

 The Pirate Teaser comes in two different sizes: 150mm and 120mm.
 The 150 weighs 15 grams, but bear in mind that it will be heavier if you use weighted hooks (like we do).
 The weighted hooks are a must for a strong tide run to get that lure near the bottom.

-For A Selection Of Normal & Weighted Hooks Click Here: Weedless Hooks
+For A Selection Of Normal & Weighted Hooks Click Here: Jig heads & Weedless Hooks

 As for the smaller 120mm, I would maybe use these when there is hardly any tide run.
-If I am honest, I am yet to catch on the smaller of the two, but I’m sure on the day they will still catch for sure.
+If I am honest, I have yet to catch on to the smaller of the two, but I’m sure on the day they will still catch for sure.